MagdaChocaj/Number_Guessing_Game/README.md

 # Number_Guessing_Game
-This game generates the random number between 1 and 100.
+This game generates a random number between 1 and 100.
 The number has to be guessed by the user.